 Home News Article

-ARLINGTON, Va. —January 11, 2018— As the National Board for Professional Teaching Standards (NBPTS) celebrates 5,470 new National Board Certified Teachers (NBCTs) and another 3,957 Board-certified teachers who successfully renewed their certification, teachers at Bureau of Indian Education Affiliated Schools are joining the celebration.
-These teachers are part of a growing community of Board-certified teachers, now more than 118,000 strong across all 50 states.
+3,907 Teachers Achieve National Board Certification Bringing National Total to More Than 122,000 Note: State-level data on National Board Certified Teachers is available here.
+To identify National Board Certified Teachers in your area, view our searchable directory.
+ARLINGTON, Va. —December 10, 2018—The National Board for Professional Teaching Standards celebrates 3,907 new National Board Certified Teachers (NBCTs) and another 4,446 Board-certified teachers who successfully renewed their certification in 2018.
+These teachers join a growing community of Board-certified teachers, now more than 122,000 strong across all 50 states.
 Each of these accomplished educators earned the profession’s highest mark of achievement through a…